pjtunstall/mad/README.md

 # Progress

 Multiplayer Bomberman game working.
 Just need to add a framework.
 It seems a shame as it will, at best, have no effect for players.
-The best we can hope for is that likely decline in performance will not be noticeable!
+All we can hope is that the decline in performance will not be noticeable!

 Notes: